 The independent Office of Congressional Ethics reviews allegations of ethical impropriety against House members.
 It has the authority to refer charges to the House Ethics Committee for disciplinary action.

 The office opened its probe late last year after CBS Corp.
-(CBS)’s “60 Minutes” television program reported in November that Bachus, 64, and other members of Congress bought stock in companies while legislation that might affect those businesses was being debated.
+(CBS:US)’s “60 Minutes” television program reported in November that Bachus, 64, and other members of Congress bought stock in companies while legislation that might affect those businesses was being debated.

 Two former Securities and Exchange Commission chairmen, Republicans Roderick Hills and Harvey Pitt, came to Bachus’s defense in a March 4 op-ed column in the Birmingham News.